Astilbe | Graceful Plumes Swaying in European Gardens

 Basic Information

-- Scientific Name: Astilbe spp.
+- Scientific name: Astilbe spp.

 - Family: Saxifragaceae

-- Native Habitat: East Asia, North America
+- Origin: Eastern Asia, North America

 Cultural Significance Around the World

-Historical Episodes
+Historical Background

 Gardening Advice